Marines Division · Required Reading ᚠ ᚢ ᚦ ᚨ ᚱ ᚷ

 Common Mistake

 Crouching is slow in Star Citizen and rarely gives you the advantage new players expect.
+It doesnt help recoil control either.
 In close-quarters and mid-range engagements, crouching hurts you more than it helps — your peek speed drops, your movement becomes predictable, and you remain visible longer than you would standing.

-✓ Do Use crouching behind low barriers or cover objects that require it
+✓ Do Only use crouching behind barriers or cover objects that support it

-✗ Don't Crouch in open CQB or mid-range — you peek slower and stay exposed longer
+✗ Don't Crouch in CQB or mid-range — you peek slower and stay exposed longer

 Crouch peek vs standing peek speed comparison